 Additional Music

-If the business has any additional music – for example, live bands, karaoke, or DJs – then the owners should obtain a license from the proper PROs directly, as these kinds of entertainment are not covered by Pandora’s terms of use.
+If the business has any additional music – for example, live bands, karaoke, or DJs – then the owners should obtain a license from the proper PROs directly, as these kinds of entertainment are not covered by Pandora CloudCover's terms of use.

 Only for Employees

 However, this exception has its own exceptions.
-If customers can still hear the music, even if it is not meant for them, then a PRO could make a claim that the general public still receives the music, and licensing obligations would apply, notwithstanding the attempts by the business to restrict the hearing of the music.
+If customers can still hear the music, even if it is not meant for them, then a music rights holder may claim the general public still receives the music, and licensing obligations would apply, notwithstanding the attempts by the business to restrict the hearing of the music.

 Does Public Domain Count?